ContextualAI/contextual-mcp-server/document-agent/README.md

-# Document Agent MCP Server
+# Document Navigator Agent

-An MCP server to enable agents to understand and navigate large, complex documents with agentic RAG tools enabled by the Contextual AI [/parse API](https://docs.contextual.ai/api-reference/parse/parse-file).
+An MCP server to enable agents to understand and navigate large, complex documents with agentic RAG tools enabled by document metadata inferred by the Contextual AI [/parse API](https://docs.contextual.ai/api-reference/parse/parse-file).

 This is a prototype showing how to:
 - Get document comprehension right in Cursor (or any MCP client) with purely function calls